Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson Performance Insights

-- The Tigers are outscoring opponents by 13.1 points per game, with a +157 scoring differential overall.
-They put up 82.3 points per game (44th in college basketball) and give up 69.2 per contest (131st in college basketball).
+- The Hurricanes are outscoring opponents by 14.9 points per game, with a +179 scoring differential overall.
+They put up 84.7 points per game (22nd in college basketball) and allow 69.8 per contest (144th in college basketball).

-- Clemson ranks 81st in the country at 39.1 rebounds per game.
-That's 6.8 more than the 32.3 its opponents average.
+- Miami (FL) prevails in the rebound battle by an average of 5.4 boards.
+It records 38.2 rebounds per game (114th in college basketball) compared to its opponents' 32.8.

+- Miami (FL) makes 9.3 three-pointers per game (49th in college basketball) while shooting 41.2% from deep (fourth-best in college basketball).
+It is making 1.6 more threes than its opponents, who drain 7.7 per game at 26.4%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.